lah7/sims2-4k-ui-patch/README.md

 We don't have a pre-built binary for macOS, but you can run the Python script directly.
 See [Development](#development) for instructions.

 This patch program will work fine if you play the game under a Wine compatibility layer.

-If you purchased the [The Sims™ 2: Super Collection](https://apps.apple.com/us/app/the-sims-2-super-collection/id883782620?mt=12), we don't know whether files are exposed in a way that is compatible with this program.
+However, if you purchased the [The Sims™ 2: Super Collection](https://apps.apple.com/us/app/the-sims-2-super-collection/id883782620?mt=12), we don't know whether files are exposed in a way that is compatible with this program.
 Please let us know!